History of Dianetics and Scientology: Dianetics and the origins of Scientology: 1950–1954

 Hubbard labelled Dianetics a "science", rather than considering it a religion.
 At that time his expressed views of religion were largely negative.
 He approached both the American Psychiatric Association and the American Medical Association, but neither took Dianetics seriously.
 Dr. Winter, hoping to have Dianetics accepted in the medical community, submitted papers outlining the principles and methodology of Dianetic therapy to the Journal of the American Medical Association and the American Journal of Psychiatry in 1949, but these were rejected.
-Much of the medical establishment and the Food and Drug Administration (FDA) were sceptical and critical of Dianetics; they regarded his ideas as pseudomedicine and pseudoscience.
+Much of the medical establishment and the Food and Drug Administration (FDA) were skeptical and critical of Dianetics; they regarded his ideas as pseudomedicine and pseudoscience.
 During the early 1950s, several Dianetics practitioners were arrested, charged with practicing medicine without a license.

 Hubbard explicitly distanced Dianetics from hypnotism, claiming that the two were diametrically opposed in purpose.
 However, he acknowledged having used hypnotism during his early research, and various acquaintances reported observing him engaged in hypnotism, sometimes for entertainment purposes.
 Hubbard also acknowledged certain similarities between his ideas and Freudian psychoanalysis, although maintained that Dianetics provided more adequate solutions to a person's problems than Sigmund Freud's ideas.
 Hubbard's thought was parallel with the trend of humanist psychology at that time, which also came about in the 1950s.